ctcuff/cop4520-hw1/README.md

 | 7            | 426.19ms
 | 8            | 381.21ms

-**IMPORTANT** : This code creates a large boolean array first and starts a timer afterwards.
+**IMPORTANT**: This code creates a large boolean array first and starts a timer afterwards.
 Because this array is only created once and is accessed across threads, I'm not including it in the execution time.
-It should be noted however that leaving this process out increases the runtime by ~130ms.
+It should be noted however that leaving this process out increases the runtime for 8 threads by ~130ms.